top of page

 bg.png.webp

-As part of the project, 4 online courses in the SCORM multimedia format (for social workers, for educators, for civil servants, officials responsible for social and humanitarian issues, "Practical skills for overcoming stress") were created and posted on the Hromada Academy; senior psychologists were trained in 25 communities; supervisory support was provided to psychologists and social workers, as well as educators who had completed online courses.
-Finally, during (and after) the project implementation, high-quality psychosocial services were provided in the communities.
+As part of the project, 4 online courses in the multimedia SCORM format were created and posted on the portal of the Academy of Communities of Ukraine (for social workers, for educators, for civil servants, officials responsible for social and humanitarian issues, "Practical skills for overcoming stress") training was conducted for senior psychologists in 25 communities, supervisory support was provided to psychologists and social workers, as well as teachers who completed online courses.

 bg.png.webp